Alotab/simple-openai-chat-api/README.md

 # simple-openai-chat-api
-This is a simple `openai` chat that allows you to chat with using the API.
+This is a simple `openai` API that allows you chat using your generated API key.

+So before you can use this simple tool, signup on openai `https://platform.openai.com/signup` and get a secret key.